IGLOU-EU/listea/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

 ## Description
-Listea work with Gitea API
+Listea work with Gitea API and GTK
 Listea is a simple tickets/task viewer on 'notification area'

 ## Using
 Install with make `make install`
-First run create a config file at `~/.config/listea/config` (Not yet ...)
+First run create an empty config file at `~/.config/listea/config` (Not yet ...)

 ## FAQ
 **How do you pronounce Listea ?**